 During a walk-through at the Aspen Art Museum, Thomas Struth shared thoughts on his self-titled exhibition.

 When taking into account the political climates that exist among the Middle East, Struth’s photographs offer a unique point of view.
-“As an artist who has always been politically conscious and interested in the organization of society, I was not sure what it meant to work in a conflict zone, or if you can do justice to it at all," he says.
+“As an artist who has always been politically conscious and interested in the organization of society, I was not sure what it meant to work in a conflict zone, or if you can do justice to it at all," he shares.
 "Moral and ethical questions are impossible to avoid; you have to acknowledge social and political injustices in this area. ...
 You can only look at a landscape as a potential location for human experience ... a landscape doesn’t need me, you or anybody.
 It becomes interesting if it can be the ground plan for human experience, projection or desire.”

 The image above, "Har Homa, East Jerusalem," captures a space between Jerusalem and Bethlehem.
 It reminds him of a painting he saw in Vienna.
 He found the image bizarre and unfitting; it looked like a castle.
 He went back to this spot repeatedly to find a solution.
 The result is part archaic landscape and development and progress.
 He finds the juxtaposition unbeatable.